sshakerinezhad/BEHAVIOR-1K/docs/challenge/updates.md

 **Challenge rule clarifications:**

-1. For standard track, you are allowed to use any offline-stored info during training, as long as you don't query the simulator for privileged informatin during evaluation.
+1. For standard track, you are allowed to use any offline-stored info during training, as long as you don't query the simulator for privileged information during evaluation.

 **Bug fixes:**